ElektraInitiative/libelektra/doc/help/kdb-set.md

 To set a Key to the value `Hello World!`:<br>
 `kdb set user:/example/key "Hello World!"`

-To create a new key with a null value:<br>
-`kdb set user:/example/key`

 To set a key to an empty value:<br>
 `kdb set user:/example/key ""`